 This course is the first of two courses required to meet the requirements for national certification as a phlebotomist.
-Certification eligibility includes semester grades of A or B for both phlebotomy courses and the student must document a literacy level of 10th grade on a TVCC approved test.
-Lab fees: \$95 (includes lab supplies, drug testing and liability insurance).
+Certification eligibility includes semester grades of #B or higher for both phlebotomy courses and the student must document TSI scores of a minimum of 340 in math and 346 in reading-Lab Fees: \$95 (includes lab supplies, drug testing and liability insurance).